 Role of the State: The measures announced by Chavez reflect the principles set out in the 1999 constitution.
 This gives the state a more active role in the economy, and responsibility for protecting key national industries and promoting greater economic diversification.
 The new economic model will thus include retaining key industries – such as oil and mining – as mainly state-owned activities, with the participation of both local and foreign capital.
+[The participation of local and foreign capital is a key element here.
+First, the government does not have the resources to invest in certain infrastructure projects that the private sector could very easily perform.
+The government is aware of this fact, and reckons its importance in every law associated with infrastructure development.
+See for example the Gaseous Hydrocarbons Law and the Electric Service Law.
+Second, private participation implies a different political dynamic that forces the government to be more accountable, to the private parties in particular, and to the country in general.
+On one hand, the government becomes a regulator, as opposed to a producer, requiring a clear legal and regulatory framework to attract investment and oversee its activities.
+Third, the selection of key industries for retention is much more selective.
+For example, oil is separated from non-associated natural gas.
+Since investment in oil is much more productive than in nat gas, and given that the government has other priorities for its limited resources, the development of the non-associated nat gas industry will be left to the private sector.]
 It will also involve providing greater protection for agriculture and agroindustry, as well as medium-sized businesses, tourism and the export sector.
+[Again, there is a divorce between the rhetoric in Chavez’s announcements and actual policies.
+The current administration’s anti-inflation crusade has, consequently, a significant removal of the protections that this and the following paragraph imply.
+A diversified economy means less reliance on oil exports as a source of external funds.
+It implies leveraging the country’s competitive advantages to make certain products and services more attractive.]

 Policy Initiatives: The program outlined by Chavez contains a number of fundamental policy initiatives:

 The creation of a diversified and productive economy with an emphasis on education, health, industry and agriculture.
 The language is reminiscent of the industrialization strategy adopted during the 1960s, whose results have been highly criticized as inefficient and the cause of rent-seeking activities and corruption.
+[Not at all.
+See above.]

 Recognition of the need to attract foreign capital through strategic associations with the public sector and to provide a generous program of credit to support and stimulate small and medium-scale firms.
+[This is no different from the rest of the world.]

 The urgent implementation of a $500 million job creation scheme.
 The goal is to bring unemployment down by two percentage points by the end of the year.
 There are also plans for agricultural cooperatives, and a proposal to offer free meals for the poor.